hendrikmaus/argo-cd-app-of-apps/README.md

 ## Known Issues

-The health assessement of the `Application` resource was removed from Argo CD and has to be re-enabled using the `ConfigMap`.
+The health assessment of the `Application` resource was removed from Argo CD and has to be re-enabled using the `ConfigMap`.

 See: